bmr-cymru/dmpy/HACKING.md

 ## 3. DmPy reference counting and caching <a name="s3"/></a>
-Since Python is a garbage collected language objects in the Python type system are reference counted: objects with a reference count of zero are subject to possible garbage collection and disposal at any time.
+Since Python is a garbage collected language, objects in the Python type system are reference counted: objects with a reference count of zero are subject to possible garbage collection and disposal at any time.
 To prevent access to memory that has already been deallocated, objects that depend on accessing other objects for their state must maintain a reference to those objects to prevent their deallocation.

-Like other garbage collected languages Python supports the notion of both strong and weak references; a strong reference prevents garbage collection, where a weak reference does not.
+Like other garbage collected languages, Python supports the notion of both strong and weak references: a strong reference prevents garbage collection, where a weak reference does not.
 A weak reference can return a reference to the referent object if it still exists, or an error indicating that the object has already been destroyed.
 Strong and weak